 1. Make it white

-Speaking as a self-proclaimed #whiteaddict like your typical young woman, I suggest you to use white for your work.
+Speaking as a self-proclaimed #whiteaddict as a design fiend, I would suggest using white for your work.
 It is a neutral colour that is handily girly.
 Of course, Pétillon’s balloons have actual reasons for being white.
 The lack of colour is a representation of impartiality and emptiness.